 One Pot Hamburger Helper

 This very creamy one pot pasta and ground meat meal is lighter than the classic version and even has greens in it for a boost of veggies.
-It’s quick to make and pure comfort in a bowl.
+It’s a great recipe - quick to make and pure comfort in a bowl.
 The ground meat is seasoned and cooked then the pasta is added and it cooks in broth and a bit of cream and finished is off with cheese for a delicious homemade version.
 Its sort of the grown up version but one that the kids will love as well.

 What is hamburger helper?

 I have to be completely honest with you when I say I have never had it in my life but the concept of it is amazing.
 The boxed stuff I was exposed to growing up included KD (Kraft Dinner), pizza pockets and Mr noodles and all of those things required a lot of puppy eyes and begging.
 Hamburger helper is basically like Kraft Dinner - a box of dried noodles and seasoning that you cook up with meat and add liquids to according to the package instructions.
 Hamburger Helper was introduced in 1971 in response to a meat shortage and escalating meat prices.
 Hamburger Helper allowed homemakers to stretch a single pound of hamburger into a meal for a whole family.
 They were onto something.
 One pot meals are the best for that.
 Feed many with one pan of food.
 No need to boil pasta separately.
 Its also known as cheeseburger macaroni.